Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 A telephoto lens, with its narrow angle of view, does more to eliminate distractions on either side of your subject.
 The idea is to get close and fill the frame, not show a lot of detail that could diminish your subject in the final image.

 I took the photo above with my Nikon 70-200mm lens.
 The comparison between the angle of view in both photos gives you an idea of the differences.

+Here’s something else to consider when you decide which lens to use.
 Do you need to show a lot of area in your story, or to get close and feature your subject?